 Learn How to Inject: Autoinjectors

-Its easy for patients and caregivers to learn how to perform a subcutaneous, or under-the-skin injection with an autoinjector.
+Its easy for patients and caregivers to learn how to perform a subcutaneous injection with an autoinjector.
+Subcutaneous means “under the skin”.

 This type of injection is also called a subq injection, pronounced “sub Q” (“sub cue”).

-Rheumatologist Dr. Andy Thompson will demonstrate an injection in the video lesson featured below on this page.
-The lesson is applicable a variety of medications used in rheumatology that are available in an autoinjector.
+Rheumatologist Dr. Andy Thompson will demonstrate an injection in a video lesson featured below on this page.

 Subcutaneous Injections

-This type of injection does not deliver medicine straight into the blood.
-It is absorbed by small blood vessels under the skin.
-This is similar to how medication is absorbed when you take a pill or tablet; small blood vessels in the stomach or bowel absorb the medication.
+The way the body absorbs medication under the skin is similar to when you take a pill or tablet and small blood vessels in the stomach or bowel absorb the medication.

 Parts of an autoinjector